-Klebsiella oxytoca is a type of bacteria.
+Klebsiella oxytoca (KO) is a type of bacteria.
 A person has several naturally occurring Klebsiella bacteria in their intestinal tract, mouth, and nose.
+KO can cause various infections, such as urinary tract infections (UTIs).

 Most KO infections occur in healthcare settings, such as hospitals, nursing homes, and intensive care units (ICUs).